 Quite a bit of said style evolved on the basis of one film in particular: Paul Schrader’s American Gigolo, a showcase of good looks that was all about flaunting, and then shattering it all.
-It depicts a gorgeous Richard Gere as, well, American Gigolo Julian Kaye, who gives wealthy women what they want, so that that he is able to pay for what he wants.
-Which is Armani clothes, a nice flat and a Mercedes SL.
-But then he meets and falls for married Lauren Hutton, gets framed for murder and has to take both his nice flat and his SL apart, before he can get anywhere near redemption.
+It depicts a gorgeous Richard Gere as, well, American Gigolo Julian Kaye, who gives wealthy women what they want, allowing him to pay for what he wants.
+Which is Armani clothes, a nice apartment and a Mercedes 450 SL.
+But then he meets and falls for married Lauren Hutton, gets framed for murder and has to take both his nice flat and his SL apart before he can get anywhere near redemption.

 American Gigolo is one of those films that both celebrates and despises its subject.
 The latter was the domain of writer/director Paul Schrader, but the former is where aforementioned Ferdinando Scarfiotti comes into play.

-Scarfiotti, Italian not just in name, was a production designer in all but name (he had to be credited as ‘visual consultant’ due to American union ruling), and charged with giving the world of Julian Kaye the allure it needed to appeal to the superficial brats in all of us.
+Scarfiotti, Italian not just in name, was a production designer in all but name (he had to be credited as visual consultant due to an American union ruling), and charged with giving the world of Julian Kaye the allure it needed to appeal to the superficial brats in all of us.
 Scarfiotti did not only do that, but also set a template for what the first half of the upcoming decade (the film was shot in 1979) would consider to be très chic.

-Its whitewall tyres and US spec lights and bumpers add just the right amount of flamboyance to distance this particular, truly iconic SL from its peers patrolling along the shores of Lake Starnberg, while the removed headrests and matte black painted wing mirrors act as surprisingly blatant reminders of the compromises the technical aspects of filmmaking can ensue on occasions.
+Its whitewall tyres and US spec lights and bumpers add just the right amount of flamboyance to distance this particular, truly iconic SL from its peers patrolling along the shores of Lake Starnberg, while the removed headrests and matte black painted wing mirrors act as surprisingly blatant reminders of the compromises the technical aspects of filmmaking can entail on occasion.